negativetwelve/markmiyashita.com/_posts/problems/2013-02-18-sum_digits.md

 google_plus: 101180624276428786239

 published: true
+solution: true
 ---
-<div class="description">Write a function that sums up the digits of a number.
-Try to implment it both iteratively and recursively.</div>
+<p>Write a function that sums up the digits of a number.
+Try to implment it both iteratively and recursively.</p>

 <pre class="brush: python;">
   def sum_digits(n):